Christopher S. Spicer is a member of the firm’s corporate practice, and he focuses primarily on entertainment and media finance.

 Practice & Background

 Mr. Spicer represents financial institutions and other financiers with respect to their film and television lending.
-He also advises borrowers, distributors, independent production companies, high-net-worth individuals, funds, completion guarantors and others involved in various aspects of the production, financing and distribution of film and television projects.
+He also advises borrowers, distributors, independent production companies, high-net-worth individuals, funds and others involved in various aspects of the production, financing and distribution of film, television and digital content.

 Mr. Spicer is a Visiting Assistant Professor at the graduate and undergraduate level in the UCLA School of Theater, Film and Television.